 Each board should have at least 20-30 pins to look established.
 Pin your own content alongside relevant content from others to keep boards active.

-Idea Pins (Pinterest's multi-page visual stories) tend to get significantly more reach than standard pins.
+Video Pins (the format Pinterest merged Idea Pins into in 2023) tend to get significantly more reach than static images.
 They're perfect for tutorials, step-by-step guides, before-and-afters, and listicles.

 Be patient — Pinterest is a long game